Diego González (footballer, born April 1998)

-Diego Abraham González Torres (born 29 April 1998) is a Chilean footballer who plays as a defender for Chilean Primera División side O'Higgins.
+Diego Abraham González Torres (born 29 April 1998) is a Chilean footballer who plays as a defender for Deportes Santa Cruz on loan from O'Higgins.

 Club career

 González made his professional debut playing for O'Higgins in a Liguilla Pre-Sudamericana match against Santiago Wanderers on May 15, 2016.
 On 2017 season, he was loaned to Brazilian side Palmeiras on a deal for a year with an option to buy.
 Later, on 2019 season he was loaned to Primera B side Rangers de Talca.

+For the 2024 season, González was loaned to Cobreloa.
+In the second half of the same year, he switched to Deportes Santa Cruz.

 International career

-He represented Chile U17 at the 2015 South American U-17 Championship and at the 2015 FIFA U-17 World Cup.
+He represented Chile U17 at the 2014 South American Games, the 2015 South American U-17 Championship and the 2015 FIFA U-17 World Cup.
 In addition, he was part of the Chile U20 squad for the 2017 South American U-20 Championship, but he didn't make any appearance.

 At senior level, on 2019 he was called up to a training microcycle of the Chile senior team.

 Personal life

 He is the older brother of Moisés González, a professional footballer who began his career playing for O'Higgins along with him.